oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ![Create Micronaut Data Entitiy Classes](./images/create-entities.gif)

-In a similar way we can also create Micronaut Data repository classes - note this requires that you have already created entity classes (see above):
+In a similar way, we can also create Micronaut Data repository classes - note this requires that you have already created entity classes (see above):
 1. Create a new Micronaut project in VS Code (or open an existing one).
 2. Create a new Java package in your project, for example, `com.example.micronaut.repositories`.
 3. Right-click the package name and select **New From Template...** from the menu.